jacekkopecky/node-simple-google-openid/README.md

 Now let's make a Web page (`static/index.html`) that authenticates with Google and uses the protected API above.
 Save this file in `static/index.html` so then you can just start the server above go to [http://localhost:8080/](http://localhost:8080/).

+This follows a guide from Google: [Integrating Google Sign-In into your web app](https://developers.google.com/identity/sign-in/web/sign-in).

 Don't forget to replace `CLIENT_ID` (on line 4) with your own client ID.

 ```